KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 2. Trained a baseline Residual CNN model on Physionet 2020 (sinus, fibrillation, flutter) with 90% validation accuracy.
 <br />-> for current results see plots in src/Implementation/v3/results (notes: Physionet 2020 Start with 90% val accuracy and does not improve)
 3. Accessed and setted up UM data (no ECG folders "Export" 1 & 2 found, can not access them yet)
-4. Did some further research (see planning), updated papers in src/Research/Research_Readme.md and currently investigating them closer
+4. Did some further research (see [Next steps planned](#Next steps planned)) and papers (see list of papers in src/Research/Research_Readme.md) and currently investigating them closer to identify limitations
 5. Notes from last meeting:
-- Setup UM Gitlab Repository for this project
+- (Optional: Setup UM Gitlab Repository for this project)
+- use PyTorch instead Keras
 - Split data (training/tests) by patients
 - Take care of sampling rate (i.e. microvolt vs milivolt sample rates)
 - Consecutive order of recordings might be important for analysis